 Congratulations!
 You have started your own business and as one of the first steps you have formed a corporation.
 Now you are busy filling in the positions for your business and you come across the required position of “director.”
 What is this “Board of Directors?”
 What do they do?
 Who should be on this board?
 How involved will they be in your day-to-day operations of the business?
 How should they be compensated?
-These are some of the questions we will discuss here.
+These are some of the questions we will discuss here and you that you may benefit from discussing in detail with an experienced incorporation lawyer Orange, CA offers.

 What Do Directors Do?